Must-Watch Shows To Stream In August

 With summer movie season coming to an end this month, our attention is firmly on the streaming platforms for the next 31 days.

 Fortunately for us, there’s a tonne of hotly-anticipated shows to stream in August.
-Disney+ is banking on two major shows to captivate our attention this August.
-Whether you’re a Marvel fan or Star Wars fan, no doubt She-Hulk: Attorney at Law and Andor will be on your watch-list.
+Disney+ is banking on superheroes once more captivate our attention this August.
+So if you’re looking to see where the next stage of the Marvel Cinematic Universe is going, you may want to put She-Hulk: Attorney at Law on your watch list.

 Talking about must-watch shows to stream in August?
 Well HBO may be a front runner already with House of the Dragon.
 The Game of Thrones prequel is shaping up to the hot contender for the big premiere for the month.